Di-Ca-N/chess/README.md

     - `n`: Start a new game

 ## Project Structure
+- `game/`: Core game files and logic
-- `pieces/`: Implementations for each chess piece
+    - `pieces/`: Implementations of the basic movement of each chess piece
-- `board.py`: Implementation of the chess board data structure
+    - `game.py`: Game core interactions
-- `moves.py`: Implementation of movements logic
+    - `moves.py`: Abstraction of the movement logic using the Command pattern
-- `game.py`: Presentation logic, using pygame library.
+- `screens/`: Presentation layer
+    - `main.py`: Main presentation component
+    - `menu.py`: Main Menu screen
+    - `board.py`: Chess board screen, draws the game state
+    - `about.py`: About screen
-- `images/`: Contains image assets for the game (i.e. pieces and chess board)
+- `assets/`: All the game assets, like image files and themes